 María Gallegos is a native Nueva Mexicana Meztiza Chicana born and raised in the beautiful Red Earth mountains of rural northern New Mexico.
 “There will always be others who will try to take our identity, water, land and language- it is our gardens, music, art, poetry, danza that carries our heritage- es importante conocer nuestras historias to be able to defend and preserve ourselves…”, a consejo from María’s grandpa Tomás which is at the core of her life and work.
 She has dedicated her life to social, economic and environmental justice.
 She previously served the public as an environmental scientist specializing in water quality and worked on statewide policies involving labor & economics, public health and water & agriculture.
 María is a member of Ballet Folklórico Fiesta Mexicana, Inc. dance company and teaches Mexican folk dance to students ranging in age from 5 years to adult.
 She is a blessed to be Mama to a wonderful person and gifted musician.

-Moné Holder is the North Florida Regional Director here at NewFM.
+Moné Holder is the Senior Program Director of Policy, Advocacy and Research at NewFM.
 Moné has led the organization in the fight for voting rights on the local, state and national levels and develops strategies to build black political power in the state.
 She currently serves as Vice President of the Board of Directors for Friends In Need Children’s Center, Inc.; a non-profit organization carrying out educational enrichment programs, dedicated to improving the academic and social development of minority children and their families.
 She is an active member of the Junior League of Jacksonville, Women’s Giving Alliance and a 2017 Delores Barr Weaver Fellow.
 Moné has been featured on numerous media outlets, providing commentary on civil rights issues that affect communities of color.

 Zeenia Junkeer was born in Colombo Sri Lanka and raised in Beaverton, Oregon.
 Trained as a naturopathic physician, Zeenia has combined her work in social and racial justice advocacy with her training as a physician to work towards equitable health outcomes that center healing through traditional ways of knowing.
 A double Sagittarius and an avid seeker of the sun, you’ll find Zeenia near water whenever possible.